About Grantham

 The Grantham Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Cumberland County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Grantham, Pennsylvania residents are available through the local police department and authorized providers in Cumberland County.
+Fingerprinting services for Grantham, Pennsylvania residents are available through local police (where present) and authorized providers in Cumberland County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Cumberland County Sheriff's Office for scheduling and fees.

 To register to vote in Grantham, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Cumberland County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Grantham, contact the Cumberland County Clerk's office for schedules and ballot information.

 Property records for Grantham, Pennsylvania are maintained by the Cumberland Board of Assessment Appeals's Office and the Cumberland Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Cumberland County, including parcels in Grantham.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Cumberland Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Cumberland County offices at the county courthouse.
 The Cumberland County Treasurer handles property tax payments and tax sale information.